Tax Haven Meaning

-The leak involves various popular individuals including world leaders, politicians, celebrities, and business peoples.
-The leak revealed how rich can exploit offshore tax regimes.
+The leak involves various famous individuals, including world leaders, politicians, celebrities, and business peoples.
+The leak revealed how rich could exploit offshore tax regimes.

-Shell companies or business entities in tax havens are not illegal in general and the leak also did not show illegal or inappropriate operations by all such entities excluding some of them.
-However, offshore-companies in the majority were established in order to conceal the identities of the true company owners.
+Shell companies or business entities in tax havens are not illegal in general, and the leak also did not show inappropriate or unlawful operations by such entities, excluding a few.
+However, offshore-companies in the majority were established to conceal the identities of the true company owners.

-- The biggest disadvantage is a fact that low or middle-income families and individuals struggle to meet their tax obligations while big corporations and rich individuals evade taxes using offshore financial centers.
+- The biggest disadvantage is the fact that low or middle-income families and individuals struggle to meet their tax obligations.
+In contrast, big corporations and rich individuals evade taxes using offshore financial centers.

-- Companies in the USA on a yearly basis avoid payments of taxes of more than $90 billion.
+- Companies in the USA, yearly, avoid payments of taxes of more than $90 billion.
 General Electric somehow managed to pay $0 as taxes during 2010.

 - Tax evasion can be drastic for the economy of the country as taxes are the only source of revenue for the governments.